 - Safe Lifting

 - Fall Protection

 - Hazardous Communication

 - Heat Stress Prevention

 - Slip, Trip, and Fall Prevention

 - Hot/Cold Working Conditions

-HRI established safety committee groups within each branch to assist in monitoring, improving, and maintaining jobsite safety.
-The purpose of the safety committee is to bring employees and managers together to achieve and maintain a safe and healthy workplace.
-Committee participants review incidents, identify trends, and listen to employee suggestions and recommendations.
-The HRI Safety Committee is a place for HRI employees to express their safety concerns and help HRI remain a safe and healthy workplace.
+HRI has established safety committee groups within each branch to assist in monitoring, improving, and maintaining jobsite safety.
+Our safety committees are comprised of a group of managers and employees who value the safety and well-being of their peers and the continued success of our safety program.
+Committee participants review incidents, identify trends, accidents, and listen to employee suggestions and recommendations.
+The HRI Safety Committee is a forum for HRI employees to express their safety concerns and help HRI remain a safe and healthy workplace.